 Mr. Brown's agreement provides that if his employment during the term of employment is terminated without cause or due to a constructive discharge, he will be entitled to a lump sum payment equal to 299% of the sum of (a) his then base salary, plus (b) an amount equal to the highest annual incentive award paid to him with respect to the three fiscal years immediately preceding such termination (but in no event exceeding his then target annual incentive award).
 In addition, all time-based equity awards (including stock options, stock appreciation rights, and RSUs) which would have otherwise vested within one year following such employment termination, will vest upon such termination, and any performance-based equity awards (excluding stock options and stock appreciation rights) will vest and be paid on a pro rata basis (to the extent that the performance goals applicable to such award are achieved), with such proration to be determined based upon the portion of the full performance period during which he was employed plus 12 months, with payment of such performance-based awards to occur at the time such awards are paid to employees generally.
 The foregoing provisions relating to such equity awards will not supersede or replace any provision or right of the executive relating to the acceleration of the vesting of such awards in the event of a change in control or upon his death or disability.
-He will also be entitled to a two year post termination exercise period for any outstanding vested stock appreciation rights and options (but not beyond the original expiration date).
 He will also be entitled to elect medical, dental and vision benefits coverage under COBRA and, if he elects such coverage, the Company will reimburse him for the costs of such continuing health coverage under COBRA until the earlier of (x) 18 months from the coverage commencement date or (y) the date he becomes eligible for health and medical benefits from a subsequent employer.